 We will ride out of Barre towards Plainfield via Farwell Street and Plainfield Brook Rd.
 This is a mix of Gravel and Pavement with two climbs followed by a steep and fast descent to Plainfield.
 We will meet the B group as we pass through downtown Plainfield and gather at the Plainfield Park and Ride.

-We are expecting that everyone will roll into camp around 6:00 PM.
+We are expecting that everyone will roll into camp hopefully a little after 6:00 PM.
 We'll set up camp and cook dinner followed by some camp fire fart jokes.

 The Extra Day